crusher-dev/documentation/docs/reference/api/java-embedded.md

 ### Full example

 This example sends multicast messages to `232.1.2.3:9009`.
-In this mode multiple QuestDB instances can receive the same message.
+In this mode multiple Crusher instances can receive the same message.

 ```java title="Sending InfluxDB line protocol"
 LineProtoSender sender = new LineProtoSender(0, Net.parseIPv4("232.1.2.3"), 9009, 1024, 2);